Patrick Kisnorbo: South Melbourne

-Hearts
+Heart of Midlothian

-After much speculation, Kisnorbo made his move from South Melbourne to the Edinburgh-based Scottish Premier League club Hearts in July 2003, signing a two-year contract.
+After much speculation, Kisnorbo made his move from South Melbourne to the Edinburgh-based Scottish Premier League club Heart of Midlothian in July 2003, signing a two-year contract.
+He previously went on trial at Inverness Caledonian Thistle and Dunfermline Athletic before making a move to Jam Tarts.
 He was recommended to Hearts by former player Dave McPherson.
 Kisnorbo quickly became a regular for the first team where he made 48 appearances in two seasons, scoring his only league goal in a 2–1 win over Hibernian on 24 October 2004.

-Kisnorbo also played in the UEFA Cup against such clubs as Bordeaux, Feyenoord, Schalke 04 and Ferencváros, and scored a goal against Portuguese club SC (Sporting Club) Braga.
+Kisnorbo also played in the UEFA Cup against such clubs as Bordeaux, Feyenoord, Schalke 04 and Ferencváros, and scored a goal against Portuguese club Braga.
 He spent 18 months at Hearts, playing a total of 64 competitive games, before his contract expired at the end of the 2004–05 season.
 It was not renewed by the club.

 Leicester City

 Kisnorbo joined Leicester City in April 2005 after leaving Hearts, signing a pre-contract agreement in January.
 He followed former Hearts boss Craig Levein, teammates Mark de Vries and Alan Maybury across the border to the Midlands club.

 Kisnorbo's first goal for Leicester came on 15 October 2005 against Watford at Vicarage Road, which turned out to be the match winner.
 His initial appearances for Leicester were as a midfielder, and at first he failed to adjust and was booed by his own fans during a 2–1 defeat to Sheffield Wednesday.
 However, a move back to defence resulted in a change in fortunes for Kisnorbo, and his partnership with then-teammate Paddy McCarthy was instrumental in helping Leicester avoid relegation to League One that season.

 Transfer speculation linked Kisnorbo to Wigan Athletic at the end of the 2005–06 season, but he decided to extend his stay with Leicester by signing a new three-year contract, less than 12 months after joining the club.
 Kisnorbo began the 2006–07 season well, scoring two goals and putting in fine rear-guard displays against Coventry City and Southend United, helping the club survive relegation yet again.
 He was linked with a move to Fulham during the January transfer window.
 His performance in the 2006–07 season earned him the players' player of the season award from his teammates.
 It was also at this point that he became a fan favourite.